Hi Everyone,

 The “trick” of the season is that we have now entered our second tornado season.

-So, this is a good time to review your emergency plans and check your emergency equipment.
+This is a good time to review your emergency plans and check your emergency equipment.

 Are you still ready?